tomoleary/tomoleary.github.io/_pages/research.md

 </figure>

 Goal-oriented methods are tailored for accuracy in a specific output.
-Naturally, with goal-oriented methods, great efficiency improvements can be achieved when a globally high-quality solution is not necessary.
+With goal-oriented methods, great efficiency improvements can be achieved because a globally high-quality solution is often not necessary.
-Once the output is determined are many different ways to seek efficiency improvements.
+Once the output is determined there are many different ways in which to seek efficiency improvements.
-One way is through goal-oriented adaptive mesh refinement, which was I explored for non-symmetric functional setting through a new Petrov-Galerkin duality theory.
+One way is through goal-oriented adaptive mesh refinement, which I explored for non-symmetric functional settings through a new Petrov-Galerkin duality theory which I developed.

 ###### Keith, B., Vaziri Astaneh, A., and Demkowicz, L. (2017).
 Goal-oriented adaptive mesh refinement for non-symmetric functional settings. _ArXiv e-print arXiv:1711.01996 [math.NA]_ [[preprint](https://arxiv.org/abs/1711.01996)]